What is the Irish National Audit of Dementia?

-A second audit (INAD-2) is commencing in 2019 in all acute and orthopaedic hospitals in the Republic of Ireland.
-This audit aims to provide an overview of current dementia care in acute hospitals.
-This will be compared with the findings of INAD from 2013.
-It will inform future local and national education plans, staffing and resource allocation.
-The audit has 3 parts:
+A second audit (INAD-2) was completed in 2019 in 33 acute and orthopaedic hospitals in the Republic of Ireland.
+This audit aimed to provide an overview of dementia care in acute hospitals.
+Findings were compared with the findings of INAD from 2013 in order to inform local and national education plans, staffing and resource allocation.
+The audit had three parts:

 - Hospital organisational audit (interview with senior hospital staff about hospital policies and procedures)

 - Environmental audit (observation of the structural environment within a number of areas in the hospital)